Ailani Powell, MSClinician

 Amy D’Addario, MS, SAC, CSW

-Amy is a Program Manager with the Connected Community Wellness Screen program.
+Amy is a Program Manager with the Wellness Screen program.
 Amy is a Certified Social Worker and Substance Abuse Counselor with nearly 20 years of experience serving children, youth, and families in a variety of systems including child welfare, coordinated services, juvenile justice, adult corrections, and private practice.
 Amy has also managed several county and statewide initiatives focused on trauma, family-focused substance abuse, early childhood mental health, and universal screening.
-Amy is passionate about infant, early childhood, and children’s mental health and is thrilled to be supporting the staff of the CCWS Program to serve families across the Fox Valley region.
+Amy is passionate about infant, early childhood, and children’s mental health and is thrilled to be supporting the staff of the WS Program to serve families across the Fox Valley region.

 Contact Amy via email or at (920) 886.9319 Ext.
 111

 Appleton Area School District

 Jessica is a clinician with the Wellness Screen program and the Appleton Area School District.
 She is experienced in working with youth and families in a variety of settings, working to increase their knowledge and awareness of mental illness and connecting them with resources available in the community.
 Jessica is trained in trauma-informed care practices and is passionate about breaking down barriers that inhibit individuals from living life to its fullest.
 She is excited to be in the schools to promote early prevention of mental health issues affecting students’ overall well-being and ability to succeed academically, socially, and emotionally.